A Limited Company

-You maybe like the idea of being a limited company but you are put off by the thought of actually having to form your limited company from scratch?
-If this is the case then we have you covered, we will form your limited company on your behalf so that you don’t have to worry about the stress of doing this.
+You maybe like the idea of being a limited company but perhaps you are put off by the thought of actually having to form your limited company from scratch?
+If this is the case then we have you covered, we will form your limited company at companies house on your behalf so that you don’t have to worry about the stress of doing this.

 As you will be the director of your company we will register you personally for self-assessment with HMRC, they will then send you out a personal UTR.

 Just as the company UTR is unique to the company, a personal UTR number is unique to you personally.

 You should forward this onto us as we will need this when we submit your personal tax return.

 As a director you are then normally required to submit a personal tax return (dividends and wages pages) even if you did not receive a salary from the company.

 Having now formed the company at companies house, a raft of legislation and legal requirements fall upon the director.